 displacement sensitivity – the distance that a key is pressed down on a keyboard.
 Displacement-sensitive keyboards are often found on organs.
 The distance the key is pressed can produce a different volume, pitch, or tone.
 See also keyboard expression.

 display – an electronic device for the visual presentation of data or graphics.
-Sometimes called a video display.
+Sometimes called a video display or video display unit (VDU).

 display resolution – see resolution, definition #2.